koreader/koreader-base/README.md

 This is the base framework for creating document readers like KOReader, an e-ink device oriented reader application for various document formats.

-It's using the MuPDF library (see http://mupdf.com/), djvulibre library, CREngine library, libk2pdfopt library and it is scripted using Lua (see http://www.lua.org/).
+It uses the MuPDF library (see http://mupdf.com/), djvulibre library, CREngine library, libk2pdfopt library and it is scripted using Lua (see http://www.lua.org/).
 To gain good speed at that, it uses the LuaJIT compiler.